 The BLS states that most network and computer systems administrators possess a bachelor's degree.
 Bachelor's degree programs in the field can be offered as network management or computer science majors or as an area of emphasis within an information technology program.
 Some of these programs may be designed for students who already possess an associate's degree.

 Some programs may include a capstone course.
 Online network management programs are widely available.
 These programs often include the same components and course requirements as their on-campus counterparts.

-- Complete an internship.
+To improve your chances of getting employment, you can complete an internship.
 Some bachelor's degree programs allow students to complete an internship.
 These internships allow students to acquire hands-on experience working with computer networks and to network with other professionals in the field.
 This experience and the networking opportunities may make it easier to find employment after graduation.